Microplastic Analysis Using Raman Spectroscopy

 - C. Fang, Z. Sobhania, X. Zhangc, C.T.
 Gibsonde, Y. Tangd, R. Naiduab, Identification and visualisation of microplastics/ nanoplastics by Raman imaging (ii): Smaller than the diffraction limit of laser?, Water Research, 183 2020, 116046

-Edinburgh Instruments offers Raman Microscopes that can help to identify the chemical composition of microplastics, and therefore study the impact on human health.
+Edinburgh Instruments offers Raman Microscopes that can help with microplastic analysis by identifying the chemical composition of microplastics, and therefore study the impact on human health.
 If you are interested in learning more about our instruments, please contact our sales team who will be happy to help you.

 Download the Application Note: Identification of Microplastics Using Raman Spectroscopy